mietek/pol/README.md

 By admitting input, a program acquires a control language by which a user can guide the program through a maze of possibilities.
 Naturally, this increases the flexibility of the program, it also requires a more complex application to justify it.
 However it is possible to achieve a considerable simplification of the program, by recognizing that it needs a control language as a tool of implementation.

-The next step is a problem-oriented-language.
+The next step is a problem-oriented language.
 By permitting the program to dynamically modify its control language, we mark a qualitative change in capability.
 We also change our attention from the program to the language it implements.
 This is an important, and dangerous, diversion.
 For it’s easy to lose sight of the problem amidst the beauty of the solution.

 In a sense, our program has evolved into a meta-language, which describes a language we apply to the application.
 But having mentioned meta-language, I want to explain why I won’t use the term again.
 You see things get pretty complicated, particularly on a philosophic level.
-To precisely describe our situation requires not 2 levels of language—language and meta-language—but at least 4 levels.
+To precisely describe our situation requires not two levels of language—language and meta-language—but at least four levels.
 To distinguish between these levels requires subtle arguments that promote not clarity but confusion.
 Moreover, the various levels can often be interchanged in practice, which reduces the philosophic arguments to hair-splitting.

-A problem-oriented-language can express any problem I’ve encountered.
+A problem-oriented language can express any problem I’ve encountered.
 And remember, we’re not concerned with the language, but with the program that makes the language work.
 By modifying the language we can apply the same program to many applications.
 However there are a class of extensions to the language that constitute another qualitative change.
 They don’t increase the capacity of the program, but the increase the capability of the language.
 That is, they make the language more expressive.
 We will consider some such extensions in [Chapter 8](#8-programs-that-think).
 I gathered them together chiefly because they share the common property that I don’t quite comprehend their potential.
 For example, I think the language applies the concepts of English.

 Finally, I want to describe a process whereby you can implement this program in machine language.
 That is, a bootstrap technique whereby a basic program can modify and expand itself.